Continually Updated Clinical Reference

 • Counseling of patients with cardiac disease

-Cardiac rehabilitation has to be both comprehensive and individualized at the same time.
-The main goals of a cardiac rehabilitation program should include the following:
+Cardiac rehabilitation has to be comprehensive and, at the same time, individualized.
+The main goals of a cardiac rehabilitation program are noted below.

 • Limiting the physiologic and psychological effects of heart disease